 Children have the opportunity to engage in purposeful reading, writing and mathematical opportunities across all areas of learning.

-To provide broad rich learning experiences practitioners plan educational visits into the local community (including regular visits to the school church).
+To provide broad rich learning experiences practitioners plan educational visits into the local community (including visits to the school church and other trips).

 Learning and Development